McHenry Outdoor Theater ready for summer season

 Sound is broadcast on FM radio, so Dehn suggests guests bring a portable radios to listen on if they are worried about the car battery.

-“If your goal is the thrive and succeed, you have to always find ways to make things work.
+“If your goal is to thrive and succeed, you have to always find ways to make things work.
 Those are the locations that seemed to make it through,” Dehn said.